makerdao/oracles-v2/README.md

 ### Update dependencies

-To update dependencies like `setzer-mcd` use `niv` e.g.:
+To update dependencies like `setzer` use `niv` e.g.:

 ```
 nix-shell
 niv show
-niv update setzer-mcd
+niv update setzer
 ```

 To update NodeJS dependencies edit the `nix/node-packages.json` file and run: